-Due to their similar appearance, lettuce and cabbage are often confused with each other, even though botanically, they have nothing in common.
-In this article, we will further discuss the similarities and differences between these two vegetables, especially in nutrition and their impact on health.
+Due to their similar appearance, lettuce and cabbage are often confused, although they have nothing in common botanically.
+In this article, we will further discuss the similarities and differences between these two vegetables, especially in nutrition, and their impact on health.

-Both cabbage and lettuce have short stems, however lettuce leaves wrap each other giving lettuce a more oblong shape, whereas cabbages look more round.
-Lettuce also tends to have more chlorophyll, giving it a darker green colouring.
+Both cabbage and lettuce have short stems; however, lettuce leaves to wrap each other, giving lettuce a more oblong shape, whereas cabbages look more round.
+Lettuce tends to have more chlorophyll, giving it a darker green coloring.
 Some variants of cabbages and lettuce can also be red or purple.

 Taste and Use

-Lettuce, containing more water, has a weaker taste and no smell, as opposed to cabbages that have a strong taste and odor.
+Lettuce, containing more water, has a weaker taste and no smell, as opposed to cabbages, which have a strong taste and odor.
 Cabbage being crunchier, is often used in the kitchen in boiled or steamed forms, while lettuce is more commonly consumed raw.

 These two vegetables also grow under different conditions.
 Lettuce is an annual plant that thrives in warmer climates, whereas cabbage is biannual and prefers cooler environments.

-The most common varieties of lettuce are looseleaf, Romaine or cos and iceberg or crisphead.
-Iceberg lettuce, that is the prevalent cultivar used in the United States, most resembles white cabbage by its appearance.
+The most common varieties of lettuce are looseleaf, Romaine or cos, and iceberg or crisphead.
+Iceberg lettuce is the prevalent cultivar used in the United States, and most resembles white cabbage by its appearance.

-The most widely used varieties of cabbage are green, red or purple, Savoy and napa or Chinese cabbage.
-Brussel sprouts can also be considered to be small cabbages.
+The most widely used varieties of cabbage are green, red, or purple, Savoy, and napa, or Chinese cabbage.
+Brussels sprouts can also be considered to be small cabbages.

 Like most vegetables, lettuce and cabbage consist predominantly of water.
 The tougher texture of cabbages is a result of a lower water density.
-Lettuce consists of 95% water, whereas cabbage contains 92% of it.
+Lettuce consists of 95% water, whereas cabbage contains 92% water.

 Macronutrients and Calories

-One serving of lettuce is equal to 36 grams, or one cup of shredded lettuce.
+One serving of lettuce equals 36 grams, or one cup of shredded lettuce.
 A serving of cabbage, on the other hand, is only 23 grams or one average leaf.

 Protein and Fats

-Cabbage contains almost double the amount of carbohydrates that lettuce does, with 5.8g of it per 100g.
-Both vegetables, but especially cabbages, are rich in dietary fiber, that makes up about 45% of total carbohydrates.
+Cabbage contains almost double the number of carbohydrates that lettuce does, with 5.8g per 100g.
+Both vegetables, but especially cabbages, are rich in dietary fiber, which makes up about 45% of total carbohydrates.

 The sugars found in lettuce are glucose and fructose.
 In addition to that, cabbage contains some sucrose and maltose.

-Cabbage, on the other hand, contains 4 times more of vitamin C and is also higher in vitamin B5, vitamin B6 and folate form of vitamin B9.
+On the other hand, cabbage contains four times more vitamin C and is also higher in vitamin B5, vitamin B6, and folate or vitamin B9.
 A 100g of cabbage contains 41% of the daily value of vitamin C.

-Both vegetables are completely absent in vitamin D, vitamin B12 and the folic form of vitamin B9.
+Both vegetables are entirely absent in vitamin D and vitamin B12.

-Lettuce is richer in minerals as well, being higher in iron, potassium, copper and phosphorus.
+Lettuce is richer in minerals, being higher in iron, potassium, copper, and phosphorus.

-Cabbage is richer in calcium and lower in sodium.
+Cabbage is richer in calcium but lower in sodium.

 Lettuce and cabbage contain equal amounts of magnesium and zinc.

 In general, vegetables tend to have a low glycemic index.
-Lettuce and cabbage are not exceptions to this rule.
+Lettuce and cabbage are no exceptions to this rule.

 The acidity of both lettuce and cabbage can vary depending on environmental conditions and changes among cultivars.
 Lettuce and cabbage are slightly acidic foods.